 Airbnb founders Joe Gebbia, Brian Chesky, and Nathan Blecharczyk developed the business in 2008.
-Initially, Gebbia and Chesky started off using their own place as a bed and breakfast to make a few extra bucks to pay rent.
+Initially, Gebbia and Chesky started off using their own place as a bed-and-breakfast to make a few extra bucks to pay rent.
 With a big design conference coming to the San Francisco area and a city full of sold-out hotels at the time, they saw a potential market for the idea and developed a website called airbedandbreakfast.com.
 To fund their operation, the guys sold breakfast cereals during the 2008 presidential race — Obama O’s and Cap’n McCains — and the cereals earned them around $30,000.

 Airbnb was not an immediate success, though.
 The startup experienced several ups and downs, and it went through at least three separate launches.
 A number of investors didn’t take the idea seriously.
 However, one venture capitalist, Paul Graham, did see a potential lottery ticket in Air Bed & Breakfast.
 Graham invited the founders to join a program called Y Combinator, which provides a startup with cash and training in exchange for a percentage of their company.
 In 2009, Air Bed & Breakfast became Airbnb, and that was the company’s turning point.
-As of May 2018, Airbnb was worth $38 billion, Forbes reports.

-How Airbnb works for guests
+Here’s how Airbnb works for guests

-Airbnb does not own any properties.
+Airbnb does not own properties.
 It acts as an intermediary between those who want to rent out space and those who are looking for space to rent.
 Creating an account on Airbnb is free, and it is relatively simple.
 To do so, you enter your name, email address, birthday, and a password.
 Airbnb also asks that you agree to treat everyone equally, regardless of race, religion, sex, or other factors.
 Once you agree, your account is active.
 You also have the option to sign up through Facebook or Google.

 Before your reservation is final, however, you must wait for approval from the host, unless your listing is an “instant book” listing, as those listings don’t require host approval.